 Category: Press release

-How will the Baltic Sea region respond to the call to action set by the United Nations Agenda 2030 for Sustainable Development?
+How will the Baltic Sea region respond to the call to action for the marine environment, set by the United Nations Agenda 2030 for Sustainable Development?
 What efforts should be prioritized in order to achieve the aim of the Baltic Sea Action Plan – a healthy Baltic Sea by 2021?
 How should the Action Plan be adjusted based on the newest scientific knowledge and the challenges ahead?

 These are among the questions on the table at the 53rd HELCOM Heads of Delegation meeting today and tomorrow.
 The questions form the basis of the negotiations ahead of the 2018 HELCOM Ministerial Meeting in Brussels on 6 March, bringing together the responsible ministers from the Baltic Sea countries and the EU Commissioner for Environment.
 The Heads of Delegation meeting this week will focus in particular on the Declaration to be adopted at the Ministerial Meeting, which will frame the work for the Baltic Sea marine environment in the years to come.